robotdestroy/Framer-Snippets-Library/readme.md

 - Opacity
 - Position
 - Scale
-- Scale & Opacity
+- Dimensions
-- Scale & Delay
+- Rotation
-- Scale, Opacity & Delay
+- With Delay

 ### Trigger On End